-Body contouring procedures are becoming more and more popular today.
+Body plastic surgery and contouring procedures are becoming more popular every day.
 One reason for this is the recent dramatic increase in the number of patients undergoing weight loss surgeries.
 In addition, patients in general are becoming more concerned about diet, exercise and weight management.
 Following massive weight loss patients are often left with large amounts of redundant skin, causing moisture, rash and irritation in areas throughout their body.
 While topical medications can have a temporary effect on these conditions, surgical resection of the redundant tissue is the definitive treatment.
 It is important to remember that wound healing issues and scarring are result of body contouring.
 It is unclear as to the cause, but patients who have had weight loss surgery tend to have more challenges with wound healing than patients who have not had weight loss surgery.
 In order to remove the areas of redundant skin, incisions are necessary which leads to scarring.
-For our body plastic surgery patients in Charleston SC, we attempt to place the incisions in areas which hide the scar when possible, but ultimately patients are trading redundant skin and fat for scars, which most patients are happy to do.
+For our body plastic surgery patients, we attempt to place the incisions in areas which hide the scar when possible, but ultimately patients are trading redundant skin and fat for scars, which most patients are happy to do.
 See options for body plastic surgery procedures below:

 Resection of hanging redundant skin from the upper arms is referred to as a Brachioplasty.
 This procedure involves a linear incision on the inside of the upper arm and at times extension of the incision along the lateral chest wall, depending on the amount of skin which is present.
 The procedure takes approximately 2 hours and is done as an outpatient.
 Drains are placed for 7-14 days depending on drainage output volume.
 Often time’s temporary swelling of the lower arm may occur, but this generally subsidize quickly.
 ACE wraps are used for compression and elevation is very important when trying to minimize swelling.
 Wounds are generally well healed by three weeks following the procedure.